TMasoud/Machine-learning-based-assessment-of-the-tumour-immune-infiltrate/README.md

 ## **Automating the whole process** using the groovy scripts

-For those feeling comfortable using the scripts, the cell classification process can be loaded from the Classify tab -> Object classification -> Load object classifier.
+For those feeling comfortable using the scripts, the provided codes in [`Codes/`](Codes/) folder can be used.

 -------------------------------------------------------------------------------------------------------------------